Why driving in the Netherlands is stressful: My experience of living in the Netherlands

 I am curious how I will adapt my own driving style in the next few months and years, but these are the reasons why driving in the Netherlands is stressing me and maybe also some other foreign drivers.

 Do you agree about these notes about driving in the Netherlands?
 What are your experiences?
-Let us know in the comments!
+Tell us in the comments!

 Editor’s Note: This article was originally published in February 2018, and was fully updated in November 2022 for your reading pleasure.